-We launched into a low water, the water for perfect launch at about 2-4 mph current before the wind was at its full strength.
-There are a plenty of sights downriver almost on every mile you can stop to check some canyon or rocks or hot springs.
+We launched into low water, the water for perfect launch at about 2-4 mph current before the wind was at its full strength.
+There are plenty of sights downriver almost on every mile you can stop to check some canyon or rocks or hot springs.
 To Willow beach is some 12 miles distance, but with the help of the current, it is easy even for beginners.

 The wind was mild after willow beach, one of the fantastic things about the Colorado River is that no matter how many people have traveled it, some have even tried to exploit and destroy it but still, it remains one of the easily noticed and most attractive recreational sites in the world.